tskit-dev/pyslim/docs/tutorial.md

 they are essentially invisible to most operations.
 However, it is helpful to know that they are there.
 Why not remove them entirely, e.g., with ``simplify()``?
-Two reasons: first, if you wish to read the tree sequence back into SLiM then you'll need them there, and can put them back in the sample with {func}`.restore_vacant`.
+They are kept because if you wish to read the tree sequence back into SLiM then you'll need them;
+they can put them back in the sample after being removed with {func}`.restore_vacant`.
+If you would like to remove the vacant nodes from the sample for other reasons, you can use {func}`.remove_vacant`.

 ## Historical individuals